 To start with, go to your build directory and call ccmake ., or alternatively open CMakeCache.txt in your text editor.

 If you use the JRL CMake modules to find Boost automatically, you will already have a number of Boost_* CMake variables.
 The first thing is to update them to your local path:

 Boost_INCLUDE_DIR:PATH=/my/local/path/boost/1.64.0/include Boost_LIBRARY_DIR:PATH=/my/local/path/boost/1.64.0/lib Boost_PYTHON_LIBRARY_DEBUG:FILEPATH=/my/local/path/boost/1.64.0/lib/libboost_python.so Boost_PYTHON_LIBRARY_RELEASE:FILEPATH=/my/local/path/boost/1.64.0/lib/libboost_python.so

-Possibly the Boost_DIR variable will revert to Boost_DIR-NOTFOUND after you run the makefile again.
+Possibly the Boost_DIR variable will revert to Boost_DIR-NOTFOUND after you run CMake again.
 This is not a problem.